Religions in Japan

 Hello everyone!
-It is the blog How Unique Japan, spreading Japanese uniqueness!
+It is the blog: How Unique Japan.
+We are spreading Japanese uniqueness!

 The differences between Temple and Shrine

 First of all, each religion is different.
-Any temples should belong to Buddhism.
-On the other hand, shrines are Shintoism.
+Temples should belong to Buddhism, while shrines belong to Shintoism.

 Followingly, belongings are different.
-In temples, they have graveyards and a bell (details of the bells are here!).
+In temples, they have graveyards and a bell.

 Shinto(ism), a form of nature worship, is a unique Japanese religion.

-And the unique equipment/belonging to the shrine is undoubtedly a gate/entrance called Torii.
+And the unique equipment/belonging to the shrine is undoubtedly a gate/entrance called the Torii gate.

 The object of worship is different

-Moreover, there should be many Buddha statues in temples for its worship.
+Moreover, there should be many Buddha statues in temples for their worship.

 or